dylannelson/AnimalCrossingDashboard/Drafting/README.md

 	- issue was cause by scroll wheel appearing/dissapearing and resizing the page
 	- always having scroll wheel visable fixed this smoothly

+### 4/5/2021
+- Fixed scaling of graphs.
+  - The last 2 graphs now scale with the input when they have > 10 fish
+- Shortened the info page
+- Fixed hotlinks
+- Dialed down the curved edges
+- Made the text left-aligned with the input box